“There is something about life that is infinitely deeper than all the expectations and roles and performance stuff of my outer life.”

 This has become a persistent and much-needed whisper for a girl who heard grace preached her whole life, who didn’t even know she still thought she was earning her salvation and worth.
 For those of us who have spent much time in the Bible, we know it’s an unearned gift, given out of love.
 But still, the temptation is to strive and achieve and in whatever way impress … who?
 God?
 Ourselves?
 Someone.

-It’s way back in the year 1637.
-A young French man named Nicolas Herman enters a Carmelite monastery in Paris.
-He has had a revelation after simply observing how a tree, bare in the deep of winter, will soon turn green, flower, and bear fruit in the Master’s hands.
-I guess Nicholas sees himself in the winter tree.
-And so he goes all in and gives everything to God.
-Because of his permanent limp, he is assigned to cleaning the kitchen at the monastery.
-Nicolas spends the next 50+ years cleaning the kitchen and repairing sandals for the other monks to walk in.
-Then he dies in 1691.
+Okay, go way back to the year 1637.
+A young French man named Nicolas Herman entered a Carmelite monastery in Paris.
+He had a huge revelation after simply observing how a tree, bare in the deep of winter, will soon turn green, flower, and bear fruit in the Master’s hands.
+I guess Nicholas saw himself in the winter tree.
+And so he went all in and gave everything to God.
+Because of his permanent limp, he was assigned to cleaning the kitchen at the monastery.
+Nicolas spent the next 50+ years cleaning the kitchen and repairing sandals for the other monks to walk in.
+Then he died in 1691.
 That’s it.
 An unremarkable life by any human standard.
 Seems like his tree never greened up, never bore fruit.

 Except that it did.
 Today, better known as Brother Lawrence, Nicolas Herman is one of the most widely read authors in history.
 Because Nicolas gave his life to one pursuit: every day, in the middle of his mundane daily life, he practiced God’s presence.
 His sparse writings (just one essay, 16 letters, and four recorded conversations) were published by friends as “The Practice of the Presence of God” after his death.
 Brother Lawrence had no idea that anyone would read his words, let alone that you and I would be reading them centuries later.
-Brother Lawrence didn’t strive to change the world or have a best-seller or the perfect family or an easy, comfortable life.
+Brother Lawrence didn’t strive to change the world or have a best-seller or the perfect family or a stellar career or an easy, comfortable life.
 Instead, he directed his life purpose toward knowing and loving God.
-And it’s Brother Lawrence who said this phrase — said it often:
+And it’s Brother Lawrence who said the quote I saw — and said it often:

 “He paints Himself in the depths of our souls.”

 We know that our God, of course, is the master artist.
 I’ve seen dew glittering like a field of diamonds on black night-grass.
-Stood on a cliff on the edge of a continent in awe of a hazy sapphire band where the impossibly blue sea melts into the blue sky.
+Stood on a cliff on the edge of a continent where a hazy sapphire band belted up the impossibly blue sea and sky.

 But the idea that He paints Himself deep down in our dark souls?
 Where it can’t be seen?
 Where we’re too busy to look?
 Where our grimy secrets hide?
 Do we even want Him there?
 Because that’s not the dressed-up version we present to the world and, often, ourselves.

-If He dissected my soul today, what would He find?
+If He dissected our souls today, what would He find?
 Uncomfortable to think about – yes, but I’d rather know the truth now.
-If His knife dove past my image, went deeper than my justifications, slid through this world’s positions, all the way down to the bottom of my soul, then what?
+If His knife dove past our image, went deeper than our justifications, slid through this world’s positions, all the way down to the bottom of our soul, then what?

 “And how does a man benefit if he gains the whole world and loses his soul in the process?